For Parents

 Visual impairment, including blindness, is defined as an impairment in vision that, even with correction, adversely affects a child’s educational performance and activities of daily living.
 The term includes both partial sight and blindness.
 Partial sight or “low vision” usually means that a person has different degrees of useful remaining vision.
 Many people, although referred to as “legally blind”, are actually partially sighted with some useful residual vision.

-For additional information on visual impairments and eye conditions:
+For additional information on eye conditions:

 What is Special Education?